 Considering this model as a reference to automatically generate a Life Cycle Inventory enables an iterative and pragmatic approach, starting from a coarse-grain analysis, and then focusing on the components that have the worst impacts.

 Unlike the approach based on MBSE and LCA processes conducted separately by different teams and different tools,

 Ecodesign for Capella allows close collaboration between the two disciplines.

 Together they can make impactful design choices from the beginning, by conducting reliable life cycle analyses, faster and more frequently.

-Ecodesign for Capella also makes it possible to transform an existing system in order to make it more environmentally responsible,
+Ecodesign for Capella also makes it possible to transform an existing system in order to make it more sustainable

 Connect Capella with standard repositories that contain LCA data.